burakbdr/Spam-Filter-Classifier/README.md

 **Document** : Refers particular item in corpus.

-## Dataset

-  - spam: 500 spam messages, all received from non-spam-trap sources.

-  - easy_ham: 2500 non-spam messages.
-These are typically quite easy to differentiate from spam, since they frequently do not contain any spammish signatures (like HTML etc).

-  - hard_ham: 250 non-spam messages which are closer in many respects to typical spam: use of HTML, unusual HTML markup, coloured text, "spammish-sounding" phrases etc.

-  - easy_ham_2: 1400 non-spam messages.
-A more recent addition to the set.

-  - spam_2: 1397 spam messages.
-Again, more recent.

-Total count: 6047 messages, with about a 31% spam ratio.

 ## Naive Bayes Algorithm

 Naive Bayes compares two probabilities.
 If the probability of an email being spam is higher, then the email classified as spam.